-2 Environmental Health Officers in Moray have attained Chartered status.
+1 Environmental Health Officer in Moray has Chartered status.

 Where budget permits the Environmental Health Section is committed to the ongoing training of all Officers involved in food safety enforcement through attendance at update courses and conferences organised by FSS, the Royal Environmental Health Institute for Scotland, and Health Protection Scotland.
 All Environmental Health Officers and the Food Safety Officer participate in the Continuing Professional Development (CPD) Programme as required by the COP.
 Cascade training is provided and there are regular staff meetings.
-Food Focus meetings are used to discuss case-loads, improve consistency and ensure compliance with current Legislation and guidance.
+Food Focus meetings are used to discuss caseloads, improve consistency, and ensure compliance with current Legislation and guidance.
 All Officers participate in the Employee Review and Development (ERDP) process, which identifies and addresses staff development needs.
 A record of staff training is maintained.
+This programme has been disrupted in the last 2 years due to Covid and the resulting lack of available courses.

 Authorised Officers dealing with the specialist food processes such as canning, thermal processing, vacuum packing etc. are supported and have access to expertise to enable competent inspections.
 This includes releasing Officers to relevant courses and providing relevant guidance and documentation and providing suitable resources to support CPD.
+All officers enforcing Food Law have the level 4 HACCP qualification and OCV training provided by FSS.